RhydamKumar/Route-Optimizer-Google-maps/README.md

 # 🗺️ Route Optimizer using Google Maps API

-A web-based route optimization application that computes the shortest path using **Dijkstra's Algorithm** and **A* Search Algorithm**, while leveraging **Google Maps JavaScript API** only for map visualization.
+A lightweight route optimization application that computes the shortest path using **Dijkstra's Algorithm** and **A* Search Algorithm** while using **Google Maps JavaScript API** only as the map visualization layer.

-Instead of relying on Google's paid routing services, this project performs all shortest-path calculations locally using Python, making it an affordable solution for students, researchers, and developers who want to experiment with pathfinding algorithms.
+Unlike traditional navigation applications that rely on paid routing APIs, this project performs all shortest-path computations locally using custom graph algorithms written in Python.
+It is designed primarily for students, researchers, and developers who want to experiment with routing algorithms without incurring API usage costs.

 ---

-# 📌 Table of Contents
+# 📑 Table of Contents

 * Overview
 * Why This Project?